 In the emmetropic (normally refracted) eye, entering light rays are focused on the retina by the cornea and the lens, creating a sharp image that is transmitted to the brain.
 The lens is elastic, more so in younger people.
 During accommodation, the ciliary muscles adjust lens shape to properly focus images.
-Refractive errors are failure of the eye to focus images sharply on the retina, causing blurred vision (see Figure: Errors of refraction.).
+Refractive errors are failure of the eye to focus images sharply on the retina, causing blurred vision (see figure Errors of refraction Errors of refraction ).

 In myopia (nearsightedness), the point of focus is in front of the retina because the cornea is too steeply curved, the axial length of the eye is too long, or both.
 Distant objects are blurred, but near objects can be seen clearly.
 To correct myopia, a concave (minus) lens is used.
 Myopic refractive errors in children frequently increase until the child stops growing.

 In hyperopia (farsightedness), the point of focus is behind the retina because the cornea is too flatly curved, the axial length is too short, or both.
 In adults, both near and distant objects are blurred.
 Children and young adults with mild hyperopia may be able to see clearly because of their ability to accommodate.
 To correct hyperopia, a convex (plus) lens is used.

 In astigmatism, nonspherical (variable) curvature of the cornea or lens causes light rays of different orientations (eg, vertical, oblique, horizontal) to focus at different points.
 To correct astigmatism, a cylindrical lens (a segment cut from a cylinder) is used.
 Cylindric lenses have no refractive power along one axis and are concave or convex along the other axis.